A DEEPER DIVE into the Mystery of Christmas

 … Wonderful Counselor, Mighty God, Everlasting Father, the Prince of Peace….

 The Father God (the Creator God) loved his own creation so much that he became one with us by his Spirit entering Mary and becoming the Spirit of a human baby through Mary—a person who walked the earth with his creation, whom we knew as “Jesus.”
 Thus, Jesus is called in the Bible both the “Son of Man” and the “Son of God.”
-He couldn’t be a “son of God” if he were not born of a human woman but came from God, which makes him a true son who came about (was conceived) by the holy Spirit of God.
+He couldn’t be a “son of God” if he were not born of a human woman, though he came from God as the Spirit of God who entered Mary, which makes him a true son who came about (was conceived) by the holy Spirit of God.

-It is the same when we read in the next chapter of Genesis that the Creator God, whose Spirit hovered over the waters of the primordial Earth, also breathed the “breath of life” into mankind at creation, turning the animal form into a spiritual being as consciousness (spirit) entered the physical form.
+It is the same when we read in the next chapter of Genesis that the Creator God, whose Spirit hovered over the waters of the primordial Earth, also breathed the “breath of life” into mankind at creation, turning the animal form made from the elements of Earth into a spiritual being as consciousness (spirit) entered the physical form.

 7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 (Genesis 2:7)

-Thus, our spirits long to rejoin, re-unite with the source—the Spirit from whom all consciousness (spirit) came into this Earth.
-In that unions of spirit breathed into flesh formed from the elements of the Earth, man became a living soul.
-The soul was born.
+Thus, our spirits long to re-unite with their source—the Spirit from whom all consciousness (spirit) came into this Earth.
+In that union of spirit, breathed into flesh that was formed from the elements of the Earth, man became an individual living soul.
+The soul was born—this way pure consciousness, through the body, becomes filled with all the shapeable nuances of an individual person that are colored by physical chemistry.

-So often, the profundity of these little words, I think, is missed—particularly the amazing fragile beauty of what the soul is—being the union of eternal consciousness (spirit) and temporal flesh.
-While the spirit of a human can and will live forever—whether in a hellish existence or in a heavenly existence—the soul cannot live beyond the body.
+So often the profundity of these little words, I think, is missed—particularly the amazing fragile beauty of what the soul is—being the product of eternal consciousness (spirit) in union with temporal flesh.
+While the spirit of a human can and will live forever—whether in a hellish existence, apart from the Messiah, or in a heavenly existence, thanks to the Messiah—the soul cannot live beyond the body because "breathing the breath of life” into this elemental body can also be translated “spiriting the spirit of life” into this body, which, we are told in Genesis, was how the individual soul was made ("and man became a living soul").
+The soul is, thus, the product of spirit and flesh.

-So, the “Word” that was in the beginning WITH God and that WAS God is none other than the Spirit of God who entered Mary and was born into his own creation to save the souls of all of mankind because he loved what he had made so much as to join it and lift it up in a divine way and provide a path for these souls that blossom (who we are) to live beyond death—to become eternal souls.
+So, the “Word” that was in the beginning with God and that was God is none other than the Spirit of God who entered Mary and was born into his own creation to save the souls of all of mankind because he loved what he had made so much as to join it and lift it up in a divine way into the presence of God by providing a both divine yet fully human pathway for these souls that blossom (the persons we have become in this life) to live beyond death—to become eternal souls.

-Not everything said in Old Testament prophecies about Word or Spirit who became a part of humanity was fulfilled in the lifetime of Jesus and his disciples, that is why, after Jesus was resurrected from death on that cross into a new and perfected body far less limited than our current bodies …
+Not everything said in Old Testament prophecies about the Word or Spirit who became a part of the human story was fulfilled in the lifetime of Jesus and his disciples.
+That is why, after Jesus was resurrected from death on that cross into a new and perfected body far less limited than our current bodies, …

 6 … they gathered around him and asked him, “Lord, are you at this time going to restore the kingdom to Israel?”